hsaeed3/zyx/readme.md

 # **No Fancy Docs; But here's how to use it!
 (In a nutshell)**

-> All examples are available in this [Jupyter Notebook](https://github.com/Hammad-Jutt/zyx/blob/main/notebook.ipynb)
+> All examples will soon be available in this [Jupyter Notebook](https://github.com/Hammad-Jutt/zyx/blob/main/notebook.ipynb)

 ### **Getting Started**